ElieDeBrauwer/path-o-matic/input_processing/README.md

 ## crop-o-matic.py and crop-o-matic_runner.py

 Based upon the mask files, the data files and the annotations the crop-o-matic will create a tfrecord and some images.
 The runner performs this operation in bulk on an entire folder.

+## extract_embedding.py

+Takes the post-processd TFRecords (after the dataflow job) and creates a mini-database containing the filename, label and embeddings for the low resolution images in the dataset.